commercelayer/commercelayer-docs-api/resources/addresses/create_address.md

 ---
-description: How to create An address via API
+description: How to create an address via API
 ---

-# Create An address
+# Create an address

 To create a new address, send a `POST` request to the `/api/addresses` endpoint, passing the resource arguments in the request body.